cs396-web-dev/winter2022/pages/_assignments/lab03.md

 Note: you only have to do this if the `psql -U postgres` command was NOT recognized on your Terminal.
 1. Find the location of your `psql` executable on your computer by typing the following into the terminal: `locate psql | grep /bin`
 1. Copy the path (for Sarah, it's located at `/Library/PostgreSQL/14/bin/psql`)
+1. Figure out which shell you're using by typing: `echo $SHELL`.
-1. Add the path to your PATH variable to your profile.
-Depending on the shell version you're using (typically OS >= Catalina uses the zsh shell, and OS < Catalina uses the bash shell), this involves editing *one* of the files below (in your home directory):
+1. Depending on the shell version you're using, edit *one* of the files below (in your home directory):
     * for bash, edit one of these:
         * `~/.bashrc`
         * `~/.bash_profile`